Diversity Makes a Difference

 The Amount of International Students at Asbury

-There is a small community of about 35 international students at Asbury University representing -1 countries.
-To see more, check out the Asbury International Student Page.
+There is a mid sized group of about 46 international students at Asbury University representing at least -1 countries.
+Check out the Asbury International Student Page for more information.

 Age Diversity on Campus